beatswing/learning-kali/README.md

 # Learning Kali

 ## Boot Kali 2021 on Raspberry Pi400
-## Fix resolution on display settings
+## Fix resolution
-We needto update the configuration by
+We need to update the configuration as I have black borders and lcd is not used correctly.
+We do

     # change to folder where config file should be updated
     cd /dev